 Tag Archives | stainless steel counters

 Sometimes less is more.
 On the other hand, sometimes more is better.
-Such is the case with this stainless steel range wall.
-It’s not unusual to see a sheet of stainless used for the cooking area backsplash – something architect Ken Linsteadt often does, as shown earlier this week in Modern Farmhouse Kitchen.
-Custom inset cabinetry was sheathed in the material and paired with Mockett cylindrical knobs and rod pulls.
-The stainless steel flows from the counters up the side walls and onto the ceiling area of the niche. … Continue Reading
+That’s the case with this stainless steel range niche.
+It’s not unusual to see a sheet of stainless used for the cooking area backsplash — something architect Ken Linsteadt often does, as we showed in the Modern Farmhouse Kitchen.
+For the handsome niche in this kitchen, custom inset stainless steel cabinetry was paired with Mockett cylindrical knobs and rod pulls similar to the architectural style seen on some appliances.
+The stainless steel flows from the counters up the back and side walls and onto the ceiling area of the niche which creates a lighted canopy over the vent hood. … Continue Reading

 Mixing styles creates a sophisticated industrial kitchen.